SCIInstitute/ShapeWorks/Documentation/UseCases.md

 ### Running the Use Case
 The use case is located at: [/Examples/Python](https://github.com/SCIInstitute/ShapeWorks/Examples/Python)

-To run the use case, run FemurMain.py with the tags --start_with_image_and_segmentation_data and --use single scale:
+To run the use case, either run:

-            python FemurMain.py --start_with_image_and_segmentation_data --use_single_scale
+              python RunUseCase.py --use_case femur
+Or run:

+              python RunUseCase.py --use_case femur --interactive

-This calls RunFemur.py which:
+This calls femur.py which:
 * Loads data (uses local data if it exists, otherwise data is automatically downloaded from SCI servers)
 * Grooms the images and meshes by calling methods in GroomUtils.py
 * Optimizes particle distribution by calling methods in OptimizeUtils.py
 * Opens View2  to visualize results by calling methods in AnalyzeUtils.py

+If the --interactive tag is used, the user will be asked to select a cutting plane for the femur shaft in the middle of the grooming process, once the reference sample for alignment has been selected.

+If the --interactive tag is not used, the user will select the cutting plane in the beggining of the grooming steps on a sample of their choice.

 ### Grooming
 For a description of the grooming tools and parameters, see: [Groom.md](https://github.com/SCIInstitute/ShapeWorks/Documentation/Groom.md)